openalea/openalea/README.txt

   *//build_namespace// : Create empty namespaces.
       * Use ''namespace'' option from //setup.py//.

-   *//build_scons// : Run scons scripts
+   *//build_scons// : run scons scripts.
       * Use ''scons_scripts'' option from //setup.py//.
       * Use ''scons_parameter'' option from //setup.py//.
       *	Use ''--scons-ext-param='' for adding scons options from the command line.